Logicrithm/SuperMarket/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Contact & Support

-For issues, questions, or suggestions:
-- Open an issue on GitHub
-- Contact: [Your Email]

-## 🙏 Acknowledgments

-- MySQL Documentation
-- Java Documentation
-- Open Source Community

----

 **Note**: This is an educational project demonstrating basic inventory and billing management.
 For production use, implement additional security measures and error handling.

 **Version**: 1.0.0